 For our next example, let’s pretend we’re an inexperienced SEO without any good sense or patience.
 We want to rank our site as quickly as possible so we can be America’s next top billionaire, so we go hard on this thing.

-We start building tons 10, 20, 30 backlinks per day.
-We use a mix of web 2.0s, PBN links, and maybe some guest posts thrown in.
+We start building 10, 20, 30 backlinks per day.
+We use a mix of web 2.0s, PBN links, and maybe some guest posts.
 We also use pretty aggressive anchor text to make sure Google knows exactly what to rank our site for.